Audi A4: B6 (Typ 8E/8H; 2000)

 The next A4, internally designated Typ 8E, debuted on 10 October 2000, now riding on the Volkswagen Group B6 (PL46) platform.
 The car's new styling was developed under Peter Schreyer between 1996 and 1998, inspired by the Bauhaus design language of the C5 (second-generation) Audi A6 introduced in 1997.
 The 1.6-litre base model powerplant remained unchanged, but most other petrol/gasoline engines received either displacement increases, or power upgrades.
 The 1.8-litre 20-valve Turbo was now available in two additional versions, with 150 PS or 180 PS, this one with a standard six-speed manual gearbox, while the naturally aspirated 1.6-litre straight-four engine and 2.8-litre V6 were replaced by 2.0-litre, and all-aluminium alloy 3.0-litre units, still with five valves per cylinder, the most powerful of which was capable of 220 PS and 300 Nm of torque.
 The 1.9 Turbocharged Direct Injection (TDI) engine was upgraded to 130 PS, with Pumpe Düse (Unit Injector) (PD) technology, and was now available with quattro permanent four-wheel drive, while the 2.5 V6 TDI high-end model was introduced with 180 PS and standard quattro.
 This generation of quattro consisted of default of 50:50 front to rear dynamic torque distribution.
 A Bosch ESP 5.7 Electronic Stability Programme (ESP) system, with anti-lock braking system (ABS), brake assist, and electronic brakeforce distribution (EBD) were standard across the range.

-The Avant was introduced in June 2001 and arrived in European showrooms in September 2001.